-- If taking aspirin or anti-inflammatory medications daily, stop these medications at least one week before the lumbar fusion surgery.
+- If taking aspirin or anti-inflammatory medications daily, stop these medications at least one week before the kyphoplasty surgery.

-- Do not have anything to eat or drink for 6 to 8 hours before surgery.
+- Do not have anything to eat or drink for 6-8 hours before surgery.

 - You will check into the hospital the morning of surgery.

 - Prior to the procedure, you will be asked to sign permits for surgery, anesthesia, blood, and blood products.